 The following rules come from the Federal Motor Carrier Safety Association (FMCSA) and must be observed by your moving company when preparing and implementing a binding estimate:

-- The binding estimate must accurately describe the shipment and all the services the company will provide: If you asked the moving company to provide additional services, such as long carry charges, shuttle service or flight charges, the company must bill you separately for these charges following your move.
-At the time of delivery on moving day, the moving company cannot charge you more than the amount of the binding estimate.
-A binding estimate must be in writing, and a copy must be given to you before you move.
+The binding estimate must accurately describe the shipment and all the services the company will provide.
+If you asked the moving company to provide additional services, such as long carry charges, shuttle service or flight charges, the company must bill you separately for these charges following your move.
+At the time of delivery on your moving day, the moving company cannot charge you more than the amount of the binding estimate.
+A binding estimate must be in writing and a copy must be given to you before you move.

-- Payment is due at time of delivery: If you agree to a binding estimate, you must pay the amount due by cash, certified check, money order, or cashier's check, at the time of delivery.
-Your mover can agree to payment before moving or to extend credit or to accept a credit card.
+Payment is due at time of delivery.
+If you agree to a binding estimate, you must pay the amount due by cash, certified check, money order, or cashier's check, at the time of delivery.
+Your mover can agree to payment before moving, to extend credit, or to accept a credit card.
 This is up to the moving company.
 If you can't pay the mover upon delivery, the company will place your belongings in storage until you can pay the binding estimate.
 The storage fees are your responsibility, and you will be charged.